Inside: Here you’ll find 5 ways to adopt a minimalist mindset when you just don’t have time to declutter.

 Since I’m over here and you’re over there, it’s not really an option.

 Wouldn’t it be nice if we could declare ourselves minimalists, snap our fingers, and make all of the clutter just disappear.

 Unfortunately, nothing in life really works that way.
 If you want to live with less, eventually you’ll have to do the hard work of letting go.
 There is just no way around it.

 If you are someone who is really struggling to let go, let’s try a different approach.
 For today, let’s pretend you’ve already done that hard work.

 Imagine that your closet is purged, your basement is no longer a storage unit, and your counters are cleared of the day-to-day rubble.
 You can easily find your chapstick in that bathroom drawer and your favorite black cardigan is no longer buried under fifteen ugly ones.
 In fact, you can easily find just about everything.

-(Well not everything.
-For some reason, your remote is still going to come up missing from time to time.
+…Well not everything.
+For some reason, your remote will still come up missing from time to time.
 I hate to break it to you, but I’ve yet to figure out how minimalism solves this dilemma.
-Unless you get rid of your TV altogether, but let’s not get carried away here).
+Unless you get rid of your TV altogether, but let’s not get carried away here.

-Anyway, back to imagining.
+Anyway.
 Siigghh, can’t you just picture it?
-This home of yours is quite a beautiful sight.
+This home of yours is quite a calming sight.